RamaDL/php-rest-api/README.md

 ## Steps
 1º Run sql script for DB creation.
-2º Create an .env file in the project root directory and setup the environment variables use .env.example as example of the viriables required.
+2º Create an .env file in the project root directory and setup the environment variables (check .env.example for required env vars).
 3º Run the init.sh file to start the service.